HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: Related Work

 \subsection{Graph-based Table Understanding}

-Many studies~\cite{tabularnet,tabprompt} have tried to convert tables into graphs and utilized graph encoders to capture tables' inherent topological information.
+Many studies~\cite{tabularnet,tabprompt} have converted tables into graphs and utilized graph encoders to capture tables' inherent topological information.
 These frameworks include employing homogeneous graphs or utilizing a basic node-linking strategy that connects cells exclusively to their adjacent counterparts.
 Consequently, such frameworks underperform when dealing with complex table structures.